Magnesium nitride: Preparation

+This second method is preferred despite the additional time required due to the difficulty of fully purifying nitrogen gas to prevent the formation of unwanted oxides.

 Chemistry

 Magnesium nitride reacts with water to produce magnesium hydroxide and ammonia gas, as do many metal nitrides.

-Mg3N2(s) + 6 H2O(l) → 3 Mg(OH)2(aq) + 2 NH3(g)

 In fact, when magnesium is burned in air, some magnesium nitride is formed in addition to the principal product, magnesium oxide.

 Thermal decomposition of magnesium nitride gives magnesium and nitrogen gas (at 700-1500 °C).